Planner/Deliberate vs. Spontaneous Personality Traits

 • Planners love seeing progress, so providing them with a check-off list of things they need to learn or do during training works very well

-• Planner personalities in the workplace love to have structure and a clear idea of what’s going to happen when, so create an outline for your training that includes session times, goals, etc.
+• Planner or systematic personalities in the workplace love to have structure and a clear idea of what's going to happen when, so create an outline for your training that includes session times, goals.

-• Since planners like to structure their own work time, give them the freedom to organize their projects as they see fit
+• Since deliberate people like to structure their own work time, give them the freedom to organize their projects as they see fit

 • Allow them to set goals, objectives, and deadlines